shantanuchauhan/jkrause.io/_posts/2013-07-26-datepicker-ios-plugin-updated-to-work-with-cordova-phonegap-3.md

 For the PhoneGap app ["HOAY"](https://github.com/sectore/hoay) I'm working on I do need a DatePicker iOS plugin, which is running with latest version of PhoneGap 3.0.
   Fortunately there is already a [DatePicker plugin](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker) at [PhoneGap's plugin repository](https://github.com/phonegap/phonegap-plugins/), but it does not work with the new plugin architecture of PhoneGap 3.0.
-So I decided to port it to PhoneGap 3.0 today.
+So I decided <strike>to port</strike> to re-write it to support PhoneGap 3.0.

 <!--more-->